SysKitTeam/docs-point/configuration/connect-service-account.md

 description: This article explains how to connect a service account to SysKit Point.
 ---

-## Connect Service Account
+# Connect Service Account

-**Service accounts** in SysKit Point are utilized for the Configuration Inventory module, using sensitivity labels in provisioning templates and other available features.
+**Service account** in SysKit Point is utilized for the Configuration Inventory module and sensitivity labels in provisioning templates.

 To connect the service account in SysKit Point:
 * **Navigate to Settings** > **General** > **Connected Tenant**